-Non-ATPC Members are granted a one month grace period, during which they may be able to access some or all services covered under their benefit plan.
-If the full past-due premium is not paid by the end of the grace period, the Non-APTC Member will be retroactively terminated to the last day of the last month for which the premium was paid.
+Non-ATPC Members are granted a 10 day grace period, during which they will not be able to access services under their benefit plan.
+If the full past-due premium is not paid by the end of the grace period, the Non-APTC Member will be terminated effective the last day of the month prior to the beginning of the grace period.